damianperera/openwrt-rpi/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
+**Installation (please complete the following information):**
  - RPi model: [e.g. RPi 4 Model B]
  - Release version: [e.g. `2021.06.08.174011`]

 **Network setup (please complete the following information):**
- - How is your OpenWrt installation connected to your network? [e.g. directly to the ISP]
+ - How is your RPi connected to your network? [e.g. directly to the ISP, to the WAN router]
  - How are your LAN and WAN connections configured? [e.g. configured as a DHCP client to the local home/office network, LAN is bridged to WiFi and isolated]

 **Additional context**